Novastar Ventures

 Series B in 2021

-Max is a company that offers motorcycle taxi and transport services, focusing on addressing last-mile delivery and online retail challenges in Africa.
-By utilizing mobile and web platforms, Max connects consumers, retail businesses, and independent drivers in real-time, effectively removing traditional logistics and technology barriers that have hindered retail growth in the region.
-Additionally, Max provides subscription services for electric and low-emission vehicles aimed at commercial drivers, promoting financial freedom and wealth creation through vehicle ownership.
-This technology-enabled platform ensures that independent drivers have access to safe, reliable, and sustainable mobility solutions.
+MAX is a company that specializes in providing motorcycle taxi and transport services, focusing on the last-mile delivery and online retail challenges in Africa.
+By utilizing mobile and web platforms, MAX connects consumers, retail businesses, and independent drivers in real-time, effectively removing logistical and technological barriers that have hindered retail growth on the continent.
+Additionally, MAX offers electric and low-emission vehicle subscription services tailored for commercial drivers, promoting financial freedom and wealth creation through vehicle ownership.
+The company aims to ensure that independent drivers have access to safe, reliable, and sustainable mobility solutions, thereby enhancing the overall transport landscape in Africa.

 TradeDepot